 Explaining that they can be victorious at one skill or another is true for many offspring at certain times in their lives.
 But, deluding them with false hope of impossible tasks creates bumptious behavior that only hurts the child in the long run, and misplaced confidence is often difficult or impossible to expel once infested.

 You may find this advice as self-defeating for children, or event fatalist, but it is nothing of the kind.
-Every one of us ends up being realistic in our expectations in order to cope with with life and to pursue endeavors which are indeed attainable.
+Every one of us ends up being realistic in our expectations in order to cope with life and to pursue endeavors which are indeed attainable.

 A person's time is better spent pursuing the endeavors they are capable of, than chasing dreams - nightmares really - which are, or will prove to be impossible.